CheyneyComputerScience/CREMA-D/docs/README.md

 If you access the GitHub repository, please fill out [this form](https://docs.google.com/forms/d/e/1FAIpQLSdvOR994_Hsx7OkBU3oCzluXcmxw2P1nr-zBxcPgVBNLdD9Eg/viewform?usp=sf_link).
 That way we can keep a record of the community of CREMA-D users.

+#### Storage requirements

-Note: This repository uses Git Large File Storage,[git-lfs](https://git-lfs.github.com).
+Note: This repository uses Git Large File Storage, [git-lfs](https://git-lfs.github.com).
 You will need to install it on top of your git installation in order to get the video and audio files.
-If you just download the zip file then all of the video and audio files will just be links to the git-lfs file.
+If you just download the zip file (~24MB zipped, ~163MB unzipped) then all of the video and audio files will just be links to the git-lfs file.
 For more information [go here](https://git-lfs.github.com).

+- **zip download:** Downloading the repository as a zip will get you all of the R scripts and csv files as well as stubs for all of the audio and video files.
+The zipped size is ~24MB, and the unzipped size is ~163MB.
+- **git clone:** ~7.55GB is required to clone the whole repository.
+In addition to the R scripts and csv files, there is audio and video from 7442 recordings as flash video, mp3, and wav files as described below.

 #### This Directory holds files used in the paper: